 Gullah Heritage Trail Tour on Hilton Head Island

 Fourth- and fifth-generation Gullah guides bring to life the history of West African slaves brought to the Sea Islands to work on cotton and rice plantations and their freed descendants who survived for generations in virtual isolation by adapting their ancestors' simple lifestyle.
 During the two-hour bus tour, you'll drive through Gullah family compounds and make stops at several historic sites, including Mitchelville, the first freedman village in the US.
-This tour is currently unavailable due to COVID-19.
+Due to COVID-19, please call or check website for updated availability.

 Sallie Ann Robinson Gullah Tour on Daufuskie